RichDeto/RichDeto/README.md

 ## 🔭 Experience

+- Director since 2022 of the Data Analysis Division at National Directorate of Transfers and Data Analysis - Ministry of Social Development

-- Anthropologist in Spatial Analysis since 2012 Geography Dpt. at the Division of Social Studies and Fieldwork - Ministry of Social Development (DINEM-MIDES, Uruguay)
+- Anthropologist in Spatial Analysis Ago 2012 - Apr 2022 Geography Dpt. at the Division of Social Studies and Fieldwork - Ministry of Social Development (DINEM-MIDES, Uruguay)

 - Member of the fieldwork management team Nov 2019 – Dic 2019 Departamento de Sociología (FCS) - Intendencia de Montevideo, Uruguay.